graphexio/graphex/README.md

   - name:String
   - The name of field in collection \* Required

+### The `default` directive

+- Sets a default value for a field.
+- Valid locations: FIELD
+- Optional
+- Arguments
+  - value:String
+  - The default value for the field \* Required

 ### The `inherit` directive

 - Clones interface fields to objects.